act-rules/act-rules.github.io/_rules/non-visual-reference-alternative-9bd38c.md

 #### Passed Example 8

-This paragraph holds the visual reference word "triangle" which is included in the heading of the menu; the fact that the described content is on another page of the same website does not restrict this rule.
+This paragraph includes the [visual reference word][] "triangle" which is included in the heading of the menu, thus matching the (**visible words**) condition.
+The fact that the described content is on another page of the same website does not restrict this rule.

 ```html
 <p>